University of Northern British Columbia Apply Today

 Common Requirements for all Business Students

-Note: Students enrolling in any course required for a major in the Bachelor of Commerce degree must have completed all prerequisite courses with a minimum of "C-" or better.
-In exceptional circumstances the Program Chair may waive this requirement on a case by case basis.
+Students enrolling in any course required for a major in the Bachelor of Commerce degree must have completed all prerequisite courses with a minimum of C- or better.
+BComm students can only register in upper division COMM courses when MATH 150-3 and MATH 152-3 are completed with a minimum grade of C- or better.
+In exceptional circumstances the Chair of the School of Business may waive the above requirements.

 100 Level